ilipily/DiscriminantTI/README.md

 x = 36 - 32<br>
 x = 4<br>
 <br>
-X is positive in this case, meaning that there are two real roots.<br>
+X is positive in this case, meaning there are two real roots.<br>

 <b>x = [-b ± √(b2 - 4ac)]/2a</b><br>
 x = [-(-6) ± √((-6)² - 4.4.2)]/2.4<br>